It’s not easy to know how exactly you want to get started when it comes to Facebook Ad design.

 Most businesses have different sorts of customers with different needs.
 By creating Buyer Personas, you not only improve your Facebook Ad Designs, but you serve your customers better, overall.

-For each potential customer type, write down a persona.
-Man or woman?
+For each potential customer type, create a detailed persona.
+How old is your target audience?
 Profession and job title?
 What’s the biggest problem she/he’s hoping to solve by using your product?
+Understanding your audience segments and their unique pain points is key to understanding what images will inspire and motivate them to take action the most.

 Once you’ve created your buyer personas, design a Facebook Ad (paired with laser-focused targeting) for each one, directly addressing their pain points.
 Here’s an example of two potential AdEspresso Ads, one aimed at Startups and one aimed at Media Agencies:

-Very different value propositions!
+There are very different value propositions here, each of which appeal to different audiences.
 For Startups, we highlight their desire to grow as quickly as possible.
 For Agencies, we address managing Facebook Ads more quickly and with better results.

 Do you know what the most influential emotion in a purchase decision is?
 Fear.

 Of course, I’m not suggesting that you should give your product away for free (although sometimes you should).
-I’m just suggesting that you need to address customers’ fears by adding Social Proofs to your Facebook Ad Designs.
+I’m just suggesting that you need to address customers’ fears by adding social proof to your Facebook Ad Designs.
+Social proof is visible acknowledgement that plenty of customers that came before were excited about your content, product, service, or brand.
+It can come in the form of likes and shares, but it can also take the form of testimonials.

-A great social proof that reduces fear are testimonials from famous people.
+Effective social proof reduces fear are testimonials from famous people.
 Having a VIP endorse, your product immediately gives you credibility and removes a level of fear.
 It can also be expensive, of course.

-If advertising is a war, then Newsfeed is your battlefield.
-And a very crowded one it is.
+If advertising is a war, then the Newsfeed is your battlefield.
+And this battlefield is ridiculously crowded.

 If you want to get your ads clicked on, you have to grab the users’ attention so that they read your ad.
 This will come down to your ad’s image.
 The right image can immediately attract the eye and earn you a click.

 We think we’re intelligent animals who always act rationally, but that’s only partially true.
-Our emotional side has a lot to say when it comes to buying.
+Our emotional side has a lot to say when it comes to buying, though our rational side may hold us back.
+Ultimately, appealing to features and benefits with your ad campaigns can help you appeal to both the emotional and logical aspects of a consumer, increasing the likelihood of a conversion.

 Like Call-to-Actions, consistency will reduce friction and help your users complete the desired action.
 If someone clicks on your ads, it’s because they like the image, your message, and what you’re offering.